 To help make up for this shortfall and ensure that The Salvation Army of Lake County can continue to provide our neighbors with the quality programs and services they need and rely on, The Salvation Army will be participating in NWIgives, a one-day fundraising event on February 12, that will unite all communities in Lake, Porter and La Porte counties to support the nonprofit charitable organizations serving our region.
 Read More

 The Lake County Salvation Army fell significantly short of its holiday fundraising campaign goal and now needs to make some cuts to save money.

 The three Salvation Army locations in Lake County — East Chicago, Gary and Hammond-Munster — each will have to cut $50,000 in employee and program expenses.

 How those cuts will happen has yet to be determined.
 Read More

 I am so super excited!
 In less than 2 days, yes 2 days NWIgives will kick-off.
 NWIgives is a day of giving that will be taking place all across Lake County Indiana in an effort to help raise money for your favorite non-profit organization in Lake County Indiana.
 The Salvation Army is so proud to be able to participate during NWIgives day of giving.
 NWIgives will allow us here at The Salvation Army to continue to help and support those in need of our services.
 Read More

 Lake County Red Kettle Campaign Down by 14 percent

 Generous Donors Offer to Match Donations Made Online, By Phone or Mail

 to Make Up for the Shortfall in Red Kettle Donations

-The Salvation has reported that donations to red kettles in Lake County, Indiana are down by 32 percent so far, compared to this time last year, while the need and requests for food and assistance are greater than ever.
+The Salvation Army has reported that donations to the Red Kettle Campaign in Lake County, Indiana, are down by 25 percent, raising just $709,000 of the $940,000 needed, while the requests for food and assistance are greater than ever.